CharanMadhala/GlobeNest/readme.md

     01 to 05 learned babsic about Authentication, Authorization, Password storing (hashing and Salting), passport package for authentication
     [41] 06.
 User Model (models/user.js) - creating user model using passport package
     [42] 07.
 Configuring passport-local before using in app.js
+    [43] 08.
+Demo user - new route for testing woriking of passport, for testing how details are stored.

  -->